 Mentioning all available rental options here won’t make sense.
 There’re plenty of options of SUV, compact, luxury, off-road cars, both for long-term and short-term rental, pick up or drop-off at the airport or downtown.
 And because there are so many options, you might want to first define for yourself what you need and for how long, otherwise you’re going to fall for marketing tricks.

 As to pricing, in comparison to rental prices in other countries, Armenia has unreasonably high rental pricing all over the country.
 Unfortunately, this doesn’t have any explanation or justification apart from the fact that the market isn’t that mature and the real competition isn’t happening.
 So, keep in mind that you will spend many times more than if you choose public transport.
+Here are some of the cheap and luxury car rentals available in Yerevan with their prices.
+So, have a look.

 But what you can do is go check out one of the globally known car rental services and their offers for Armenia.
 For example, Sixt.am shows 17 offers at the moment, and I know them from abroad.
 So, I think this is a pretty trusted provider.
 Car selection that they offer includes both automatic and manual transmission models and many vehicle types.
 You can also choose where to pick the car from and where to drop it off.
 Here, as you see below, I found a very affordable option and also a premium class vehicle:

 Just note that right now the car rental demand is experiencing a dramatic decrease.
-So the presence of an affordable option when tourism isn’t exactly bookimg shouldn’t be an indicator for future travel plans.
+So the presence of an affordable option when tourism isn’t exactly booming shouldn’t be an indicator for future travel plans.
 You can regularly check similar websites to get more insightful info on pricing for your future trip and budget accordingly.

 Rent a car fit for the season and your trip